 - OtherDetails -

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.

-This unit introduces students to the discipline of psychology through a focus on the physiological bases of behaviour; learning; motivation; the nature of personality and psychopathology; and cross-cultural and Indigenous psychology.
-The unit conveys information about substantive material, and assumptions of theory associated with the science and profession of psychology through lecture and tutorial/practical classes.
+This subject introduces students to the discipline of psychology through a focus on the physiological bases of behaviour; learning; motivation; the nature of personality and psychopathology; and cross-cultural and Indigenous psychology.
+The subject conveys information about substantive material, and assumptions of theory associated with the science and profession of psychology through lecture and tutorial/practical classes.
 The unit introduces students to research methods in psychology through a series of methodology lectures.
-A further important aim of the unit is to develop students' competency in critical thinking and essay writing in psychology.
+A further important aim of the subject is to develop students' competency in critical thinking and essay writing in psychology.

 - Essay 1250 words (25%)